klangman/CinnamonMagicLamp/README.md

 To properly animate in relation to the window-list icon, you need to be using a window-list applet that sets the icon geometry.
 Otherwise the animation will animate from/to the middle of the monitor on the Cinnamon panel edge rather than an animation specific to the window.
 The pre-installed "Window list" and "Grouped window list" applets work fine as does "Cassia Window list" (version 2.3.2 or better).
 CobiWindowList does not currently set icon geometry.

-This applet requires no other packages other than what is included in a default initialization of Mint 21.1 or better.
+This extension requires no other packages other than what is included in a default installation of Mint 21.1 or better.

 ## Known issues